walialam015/itwp-lut-weekly-exercise/README.md

 # ITWP (Introduction to Web Programming) LUT Weekly Exercises

-This repository contains my weekly exercises for the ITWP LUT course.
+This repository contains my weekly exercises for the Introduction to Web Programming LUT course in Lappeenranta University of Technology LUT.
 It includes HTML, CSS, and JavaScript projects.

 ## Week 1